Across the Universe (film): Plot

 In the 1960s, Jude Feeney, a young shipyard worker in Liverpool, heads to the US to find his G.I. father who conceived him during World War II, whom he has never met.
 He promises his girlfriend Molly he will stay in touch while he is away.

 Meanwhile, in New Jersey, Lucy Carrigan worries about her boyfriend Daniel, who is headed for service in the Vietnam War.
-In Dayton, Ohio, cheerleader Prudence pines for a fellow female cheerleader and then drops out of school in shame.
+In Dayton, Ohio, cheerleader Prudence pines for another member of her all-female cheerleader squad in high school.
+Prudence then drops out of school in shame.

 Jude meets his father Wes, a janitor at Princeton University.
-Jude does not particularly bond with him as Jude just wanted to tell him that he exists.
-But Wes assures him he would have been there for him if he had known about him.
-While on campus, he meets and befriends slacker student Max, who brings him home for Thanksgiving.
-He introduces Jude to his family, including Lucy, his younger sister.
+Son does not particularly bond with father as Jude just wanted to let him know that he exists, but Wes assures him he would have been there for him if he had known about him.

+While on the Princeton campus, Jude meets and befriends slacker student Max, who brings him home for Thanksgiving.
+Max introduces Jude to his family, including his younger sister Lucy.
 Max drops out of college; he and Jude move into a bohemian enclave in Greenwich Village run by a singer, Sadie.
 Jude becomes a freelance artist, and Max is a cab driver.
 Daniel is killed in Vietnam, and Lucy attends his funeral.

 In Detroit, a young African-American boy is killed in the 1967 riot.
 His adult brother Jo-Jo, a guitarist, moves to New York for a change of scenery and auditions for Sadie's band.
-They are soon joined by Prudence, who had hitchhiked there.
+They are soon joined by Prudence, who had hitchhiked to New York.

-Lucy visits Max in New York before starting college, and she and Jude fall in love.
-Max, initially displeased upon learning they slept together, finally gives them his blessing when he realizes Jude loves her.
+Lucy goes to Max in New York for a visit before she starts college.
+Soon, she and Jude fall in love.
+Max, initially displeased upon learning they slept together, gives them his blessing when he realizes Jude is in love with Lucy.
 Later, Max is drafted into the army and sent to Vietnam, as he is no longer a college student protected from the draft.
 Prudence is attracted to Sadie and becomes depressed when Sadie and Jo-Jo begin a relationship.

 Lucy becomes increasingly involved in the anti-war movement.
 Jude remains comparatively apolitical but devoted to her.
-Sadie is offered a chance to go on a solo tour as a headliner, leading to a bitter breakup between her and Jo-Jo.
+Sadie is offered a chance to go on a solo tour as a headliner, leading to a bitter breakup between her, Jo-Jo, and her original band.
 Jude dislikes the increasing amount of time Lucy spends with the Students for a Democratic Republic, led by activist Paco, as he suspects that Paco is attempting to seduce her.